prescottprue/react-redux-firebase/docs/roadmap.md

   * Improved rendering/update performance for `react` as described in [#84](https://github.com/prescottprue/react-redux-firebase/issues/84)

 #### Features
+* `react-native` index file referenced in `package.json` that makes it no longer necessary to pass `ReactNative` in config
 * `AuthRequired` decorator (or decorator factory) that forces auth to exist before rendering component
 * Possibility of delayed initialization as mentioned in [#70](https://github.com/prescottprue/react-redux-firebase/issues/70) (more research needed)